vuducle/le-custom/README.md

 3. **Add Messages**: Add to `notificationMessages` object
 4. **Create Email Templates**: Add to `le_custom_get_notification_messages()`

+## Gallery Block

+### Known Issues and Usage Notes

+- **Recreating Galleries**: If you encounter unexpected behavior after theme updates or modifications, it is recommended to delete the existing gallery block and recreate it from scratch.
+This ensures all new functionalities and fixes are properly applied.

+- **Image Replacement Functionality**: The "Replace" functionality within the gallery block in the Gutenberg editor has been improved.
+However, if issues persist, recreating the gallery or manually adding and removing images might be a more reliable workaround.

+- **Lightbox for Identical Images**: The lightbox functionality (provided by SimpleLightbox) may not work as expected if you include multiple identical images within the same gallery.
+Ensure that each image in your gallery is unique for the lightbox to function correctly.
+This is a limitation of the SimpleLightbox library's handling of duplicate image sources within a single gallery instance.

 ## Troubleshooting

 ### Contact Form Issues